 She pleaded guilty to operating under the influence causing death.
 Another charge – operating under the influence causing serious injury – was dismissed.

-During the hearing on Thursday, Judge Qiana Lillard ordered the removal of two people who were allegedly speaking and laughing before Kosal’s sentence was read.
+During the hearing, Judge Qiana Lillard ordered the removal of two people who were allegedly speaking and laughing before Kosal’s sentence was read.

 Judge Lillard said, "It's time for him to go.
 And I don't know who he is, but whoever can sit here at a tragic moment like this and laugh and smile when somebody has lost a family member ... in the entire time that Mr. Zirker's sister was speaking that clown, and that's what I am going to call him, a clown, was sitting there smiling and laughing.
 And you can go, too.
 Because if you don't know how to act, you can go to jail.
 So leave.
 Anybody that can sit there and laugh and smirk -- take her, she's going in the back -- anybody else wanna go?
 You can go, too.
 This is a court of law.
 And these are very serious matters.
 I understand that you all are very upset because your loved one is going to prison but guess what, she's going to prison for the choices that she made.
 These people are here grieving, saddened because a senseless act took away their loved one and you're sitting here acting like it's a joke?"